Does Medicare Cover Vision, Cataract Surgery or Glasses?

 I want more vision benefits.
 What should I do?

-If you need more vision services than Original Medicare offers, consider looking into a Medicare Advantage plan.
-You can use our handy Suggest-a-Plan tool to see what your options are.
-Or, if you prefer to talk to a person, you can also call one of our experienced agents who can find the right fit for your needs.
+If you need more vision services than Original Medicare offers, consider looking into Medicare Advantage.
+Medicare Advantage is sold by private companies and offers the same benefits as Original Medicare, but can include even more (vision, dental, hearing, and fitness memberships, to name a few).
+You can also call one of our experienced agents who can find the right fit for your needs.